Empty smartphone boxes with just a charger inside

 Note : When the survey refers to "second-hand mobiles," it encompasses second-hand phones bought from individuals as well as refurbished mobiles sold by a professional (tested, reset, checked, cleaned, guaranteed, and delivered with new accessories).

-RECOMMERCE GROUP is the leader in buyback, refurbishment and resale of products in Europe.
+RECOMMERCE GROUP is the leader in buyback, refurbishment, repair and resale of products in Europe.
 Thanks to a complete range of technological and innovative solutions, Recommerce puts its expertise in the service of all retailers, businesses, ecommerce and individuals, in order to create a pan-European offer of quality refurbished products.

-RECOMMERCE GROUP is the leader in buyback, refurbishment and resale of products in Europe.
+RECOMMERCE GROUP is the leader in buyback, refurbishment, repair and resale of products in Europe.
 Thanks to a complete range of technological and innovative solutions, Recommerce puts its expertise in the service of all retailers, businesses, ecommerce and individuals, in order to create a pan-European offer of quality refurbished products.

-RECOMMERCE GROUP is the leader in buyback, refurbishment and resale of products in Europe.
+RECOMMERCE GROUP is the leader in buyback, refurbishment, repair and resale of products in Europe.
 Thanks to a complete range of technological and innovative solutions, Recommerce puts its expertise in the service of all retailers, businesses, ecommerce and individuals, in order to create a pan-European offer of quality refurbished products.